Interactive Segmentation of Radiance Fields: Method

 to obtain the final radiance field with $\phi$, $V^f$, and $V^\phi$.
 Both losses $\mathcal{L}_{rgb}$ and $\mathcal{L}_{feature}$ are calculated using $L^2$ norm.

-High resolution feature rendering results in high-frequency feature fields similar to N3F \cite{N3F}.
-(See the supplementary file for feature field visualizations.)
-Explicit semantic features at every point open the way to adapt traditional 3D analysis techniques in a semantically meaningful fashion to radiance fields.
-Segmenting objects in 3D voxel space and the use of bilateral filtering are examples, which go beyond what prior neural representations showed. }
+High-resolution feature rendering results in high-frequency feature fields similar to N3F \cite{N3F}.
+(See the supplementary document for distilled feature field visualizations.)
+Explicit semantic features at every point open the way to adapt traditional 3D analysis techniques to radiance fields in a semantically meaningful fashion.
+Segmenting objects in 3D voxel space and using bilateral filtering inspired search are examples that go beyond what prior neural representations have shown. }